 Seek immediate medical care if you show signs of infection, such as a fever, drainage from a sore, a sore that smells bad, or increased redness, warmth or swelling around a sore.

 Bedsores are caused by pressure against the skin that limits blood flow to the skin.
-Other factors related to limited mobility can make the skin vulnerable to damage and contribute to the development of pressure sores.
+Limited movement can make skin vulnerable to damage and lead to development of bedsores.

 Three primary contributing factors for bedsores are: